alshankp/AZURE-web/README.md

-# AZURE-web
-High Availability Website Deployment on Azure
+# High Availability Website Deployment on Azure
-In this project, I set up a highly available website on Microsoft Azure to make sure it stays online and runs smoothly even if there are issues in one of the regions.
-The goal was to ensure the website could handle traffic from users in different locations and stay available no matter what.

-What I Did:
+Overview
+This project demonstrates the deployment of a high-availability website across multiple Azure regions, ensuring optimal traffic distribution, scalability, and fault tolerance using Azure Traffic Manager and Application Gateway.

+Architecture
-VM Setup in Two Regions: I deployed Azure Virtual Machines (VMs) in two different regions: Central US and West US.
-These VMs hosted different pages of the website:
+Azure Virtual Machines (VMs):

+Deployed 4 VMs: 2 in Central US and 2 in West US.
-Home Page: Hosted on VM2.
-Upload Page: Hosted on VM1, where users can upload files to Azure Blob Storage.
-Error Page: A custom error page (for 403 and 502 errors) was hosted in Azure Blob Storage.
-Application Gateway Configuration: I used Azure Application Gateway to route users to the right page based on the URL:

-When users visit example.com, they are sent to the home page on VM2.
-When users go to example.com/upload, they are directed to the upload page on VM1.
-If there's an error (like 403 or 502), the error page is shown from Azure Blob Storage.
-Traffic Distribution with Traffic Manager: To make sure users are always directed to the right region, I set up Azure Traffic Manager.
-It automatically balances the traffic between the Central US and West US regions, ensuring the website is always available, even if one region has issues.

-Secure Communication with VNet Peering: I used VNet-to-VNet Peering to securely connect the VMs and resources in both regions, so they could communicate with each other without any security risks.

-Blob Storage for Error Pages and File Uploads: I used Azure Blob Storage to store the custom error page and a container called upload to store files that users upload.
+VMs in each region are distributed across two subnets.
+Storage Account:

+Created a storage account with two containers:
+static: Hosts the static website error page (error.html).
+upload: Contains the upload page (upload.html) but without enabling static website hosting.
+Application Gateway:

+Configured separate application gateways for Central US and West US regions.
+Central US:
+Backend pool 1: Points to VM1 serving the upload page.
+Backend pool 2: Points to VM2 serving the home page.
+Routing rules include a custom error page and path-based routing for /upload.
+Similar configuration for West US application gateway.
+Traffic Manager:

+Configured a Traffic Manager profile to distribute traffic between Central US and West US application gateways based on their public IPs.
+Scripts and Code:

+Cloned a Git repository to each VM containing vm1.sh and vm2.sh scripts for setup.
+Configured config.py in VM1 of both regions to connect to the storage account's upload container.
+Ran the application using sudo python3 app.py.
-Technologies Used:
+Key Technologies Used

-Azure Virtual Machines (VMs): To host the website and its pages.
+Azure Traffic Manager: For load balancing between regions.
-Azure Application Gateway: To route traffic to the right VM and show error pages.
+Azure Application Gateway: For routing traffic and implementing backend pools.
-Azure Traffic Manager: To balance traffic between regions for high availability.
-Azure Blob Storage: For storing the error page and uploaded files.
-Azure VNet Peering: To securely connect resources across regions.
-This project helped me learn how to build a reliable, scalable website on Azure that can handle traffic from users in different regions and stay online, even during issues in one region.
+Python: For handling uploads and serving pages.
+Git: For version control and deployment scripts.
+Outcome
+The website ensures high availability, with traffic managed efficiently between regions and seamless access to the upload and home pages.
+Custom error handling is also integrated for improved user experience.